opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 Using Plastic tool
 ------------------
-The Plastic tool needs as starting input at least one column of the Xsheet where one or more drawings are exposed; from now on this will be referred as the texture-column (TC).
-Using the outlines of the exposed drawing/s as references, the Plastic tool generates a triangular mesh contained in a new kind of column: the Mesh column.
-Each newly created Mesh columns is automatically connected to the proper TC.
-This link is a core point in the way Plastic works: every column linked to a mesh will be deformed by the mesh and displayed within the mesh boundaries while rendering.
+The **Plastic** tool needs as starting input at least one column of the Xsheet (or layer of the Timeline) where one or more drawings are exposed; from now on this will be referred to as the *texture-column* (or **TC**).
+Using the outlines of the exposed drawing/s as references, the Plastic tool generates a triangular mesh contained in a new kind of column/layer: the *Mesh* column/layer.
+Each newly created Mesh column/layer is automatically connected to the proper TC.
+This link is a core point in the way Plastic works: every column/layer linked to a mesh will be deformed by it, and displayed within the mesh boundaries while rendering.

-For animating/deforming a mesh level, Plastic allows the building of a specific skeleton structure active on the mesh.
-The skeleton is a set of connected vertices, and, for each vertex, different parameters can be specified as: its position, Angle Bounds, Rigidity and Staking Order.
+For animating/deforming a Mesh level, Plastic allows the building of a specific skeleton structure active on the mesh.
+The skeleton is a set of connected vertices, and, for each vertex, different parameters can be specified as: **Position**, **Angle Bounds**, **Rigidity** and **Staking Order**.
 Thus a great range of animations and effects can easily be created.

-.. note:: The Plastic tool is applied to a column of the Xsheet, and the content of the column can be an animated level.
+.. note:: The Plastic tool is applied to a column of the Xsheet (or layer of the Timeline), and the content of it can be an animated level.

 .. _building_a_plastic_mesh:

 Building a Plastic mesh
 -----------------------
-The first step for using Plastic is creating a mesh for the Xsheet column that we are going to animate using the Plastic tool.
-The mesh is a new kind of Toonz level, and can be saved as any other kind of levels.
+The first step for using Plastic is creating a mesh for the Xsheet column (or Timeline layer) that we are going to animate using the **Plastic** tool.
+The Mesh is a special kind of level, and can be saved as any other kind of levels.

-The mesh level can be seen as purple column created when the button Create Mesh of the Plastic tool is pressed.
+The Mesh level can be seen as *purple* column/layer created when the button **Create Mesh** of the **Plastic** tool is pressed.

  |create_mesh|